yellowmessenger/documentation/docs/platform_concepts/getting-started.md

 sidebar_label: Get started
 ---

-# Getting started

-To create a bot, you need to setup an account in yellow.ai.
-Let's get to it!
+Welcome to yellow.ai!
+To start creating bots, you need to create an account and add relevant bot information.
+Let's get to it.

-## **Setup an Yellow.ai account**
+## **1. Setup a yellow.ai account**

 1. Go to cloud.yellow.ai
 2. Select your preferred mode of signup.